-If you look back at my last post, you will see that I suggested that a responsible government could rectify the problems that had led to the Rebellions of 1837.
-In other words, we saw that the Parliamentary system was so fashioned that it could bring about responsible government.
+In an earlier post, I suggested that a responsible government could rectify the problems that had led to the Rebellions of 1837-38.
+In other words, the Parliamentary system could bring about responsible government.

 Consider, for instance, what might have happened to Nouvelle-France, New France, if New France had still been under French rule during the French Revolution.
 Many French priests had sought refuge in England to escape the guillotine, but there was not much for them to do in England where Catholicism was not the only religion.
 That problem was resolved when England offered to send them to ‘its’ French colony in North America where they could be Good Shepherds, as priests, educators and organizers, not to mention that they felt validated by their work.
-See Related Blogs, bottom of post.
+(See Related Articles, at the foot of this post.)

 Remember Thomas Chandler Haliburton and l’abbé Sigogne (father Jean-Mandé Sigogne) organizing Nova Scotia.
 L’abbé Sigogne had learned English during the years he had spent in England and he and Haliburton were both refined and well-educated gentlemen.
-See Related Blogs, bottom of post.
+(See Related Articles, at the foot of this post.)

 But what of the seigneurs?
 Louis-Joseph Papineau was a seigneur.
 Would he have been guillotined?
-However, let us examine the Seigneurial System before things get “curiouser and curiouser” (Alice in Wonderland).
+However, let us examine the Seigneurial System.

 The Seigneurial System